 |

-Making scientific researches and reach the knowledge in depth; analyzing, interpreting and applying knowledge
+To make scientific researches and reach the knowledge in depth; analyze interpret and apply the knowledge.

 |